Espi5730/Ai-Grader/README.md

 # AI Grader

 ## Project Overview
-AI Grader is a project designed to helping students study a specific topic via repetition.
+AI Grader is a project designed to helping students study vocabulary via repetition.
 Using questions from an API, students can respond to relevant questions and receive real time grading by ChatGPT.

 ## Problem we are Solving
-We are helping students study on *blank* topic by giving them many questions focused around *blank*.
+We are helping students study on vocabulary by giving them many questions focused around  words and their definitions.

 ## Project Interface
 AI Grader interfaces with: